world-maplogo-only

 Does Sixth Street Specialty Lending pay dividends monthly?

-Sixth Street Specialty Lending typically pays dividends on a monthly basis.
+Sixth Street Specialty Lending typically pays dividends on a quarterly basis.

 Does Sixth Street Specialty Lending pay dividends quarterly?

-Sixth Street Specialty Lending currently pays dividends on a monthly basis.
+Sixth Street Specialty Lending currently pays dividends on a quarterly basis.

 Has Sixth Street Specialty Lending ever paid a dividend?